jwmann/kulu/README.md

 Initially I was using the [SoundSource](https://rogueamoeba.com/legacy/) app made by [RogueAmoeba](https://rogueamoeba.com/) to switch the output from a drop down menu in the top bar.
-Eventually, that became quite tedious to constantly grab my mouse, find the icon amidst all the others, click, find the output I want and then click again.
+Eventually, that became quite tedious by constantly having to grab my mouse, find the icon amidst all the others, click, find the output I want within the list and then click again.

 I decided to create an Applescript to handle this task.
-Essentially the Applescript was bound to a workflow, which was bound to a keybinding.
+Essentially the Applescript was bound to a workflow, which was bound to a key binding.
-This allowed me to press `Cmd + F12` to toggle between audio outputs.
+This allowed me to press `Cmd + F12` to toggle between my audio outputs.
 The only drawback was that the code executed slugglishly, sometimes taking up to 5 seconds to switch.
 It also had trouble detecting the key binding for some reason.

 After a few months using the Applescript method, I discovered an app called [Kawa](https://github.com/noraesae/kawa).